chriszhenghaochen/NETS-Vis/README.md

 I will update the publicated version soon

 ## Acknowledgement:

+* This work is sponsored by CSIRO https://www.csiro.au/ and USYD http://sydney.edu.au/
-1. DTW library is modified from https://code.google.com/archive/p/fastdtw/
+* DTW library is modified from https://code.google.com/archive/p/fastdtw/
-2. SOM library is modified from https://github.com/sevamoo/SOMPY
+* SOM library is modified from https://github.com/sevamoo/SOMPY